 A degree audit is a useful tool that provides students with an overview of their degree requirements and whether or not they have been met.
 At various points throughout their junior and senior year, the Registrar's office (Lattimore 127) and the College Center for Advising Services (Lattimore 312) conduct a formal review of degree progress and communicates this information to students at their official University of Rochester email address.
 Students are responsible for reviewing this information and are expected to consult with their major/minor department(s), an advisor in CCAS, and/or the Registrar’s office whenever a question arises or a discrepancy is noted.
 Additionally, seniors are always welcome to schedule an appointment with an advisor in CCAS to review their degree audit and confirm that all degree requirements will be met.

 Beginning in the junior year, undergraduate students can access a list of their degree requirements through the online degree audit system.
 Students are advised to carefully review this information and consult with their major/minor department(s), an advisor in CCAS (Lattimore 312) and/or the Registrar’s office whenever a question arises or a discrepancy is noted.

-Juniors can see their degree audits online and review credit hours earned, primary writing requirement fulfillment, grade point average, and major(s) declared.
-During the summer prior to the junior year, the registrar’s office will review students’ repeat courses and duplicate credits and correct any errors.
+Using the online degree audit system, juniors can review credit hours earned, primary writing requirement fulfillment, grade point average, and their current Rochester Curriculum declarations.
+During the summer prior to the junior year, the Registrar’s office will review students’ repeat courses and duplicate credits and correct any errors.

 For more information see the registrar's degree audit page.